strangedevice/TANGIBLE-PROJECT/README.md

 //CODE FOR THE SERVO SWEEP

-There are also different analogue inputs to control a servo using a potentinmeter and a light dependent resistor.
+There are also different analog inputs to control a servo using a potentinmeter and a light dependent resistor.

 *INSERT THE SERVO BEING CONTOLLED BY A POTENTIOMETER AND LIGHT DEPENDENT RESISTOR*

+A servo can be used in a number of ways to precisly move an object such as robotic arms and RC vechiles.
 //CONCLUSION AND HOW THIS COULD POTENTIALLY BE APPLIED TO THE PROJECT

 ### **DIGITAL INTERFACING**